Office of Research and Innovation

 More information on using iRIS, including video and training guides, is available here.
 Or contact the IRIS service account at iris@louisville.edu.

-More information on using Cayuse, including video and training guides, is available here.
+More information on Cayuse is available here.

 More information on using CITI, including video and training guides, is available here.
+If registering for the CITI Program visit here to learn how or use the steps below to get started.

-When you register to obtain your unique ORCID iD, that number will attach to your research outputs and follow you throughout your professional career, creating a comprehensive repository of your work.
-Your ORCID iD is not affected by name changes, cultural differences in name order, inconsistent abbreviations and formats, or use of different alphabets.
+When you register to obtain your unique ORCID ID, that number will attach to your research outputs and follow you throughout your professional career, creating a comprehensive repository of your work.
+Your ORCID ID is not affected by name changes, cultural differences in name order, inconsistent abbreviations and formats, or use of different alphabets.

-More information on using ORCID, including video and training guides, is available here or via the following resources below.
+More information on using ORCID is available here or via the following resources below.